Hussam-creator/cybersecurity-portfolio/cheatsheets/Active Directory/Privilege Escalation/ACL.md

+# Access Control List (ACL)

+## Overview

+Access Control Lists (ACLs) define the permissions that users and groups have over objects within an Active Directory environment, such as users, groups, computers, and organisational units.
+Misconfigured ACLs can grant excessive privileges that allow an attacker to modify sensitive objects, reset passwords, or escalate their permissions within the domain.
+During an assessment, analysing ACLs helps identify unintended access paths and potential privilege escalation opportunities.

+---
 We are interested in the following permissions:
 - GenericAll: Full permissions on object
 - GenericWrite: Edit certain attributes on the object